pschool-in/curriculum/content/science/environment.md

 ### The Inter-relationships between Living Things

 Living things take their necessary things from the environment.
 All living things need food, water, air for survival and it is fulfilled in the environment.
-Moreover, there will be more differences in needs for every living organism.
+Moreover, there are more differences in needs for every living organism.
 The necessity will change from one to another living things.
 You can find the living things in their suitable place, where its necessary things are getting fulfilled.
 For example; a Lemon tree lives in the land, but it will not survive in a pond or lake or ocean or sea.

 ### Animals Need